bradleyjay/failure_enthusiasts/README.md

 ---

-**If this is your first time here, please navigate to our initial setup and follow those instructions:**
+**If this is your first time here, please navigate to our initial setup page and follow those instructions:**

 - [0-python101-environment-setup](https://github.com/bradleyjay/failure_enthusiasts/tree/master/0-python101-environment-setup)